comphilip/koreader-wiki/Movable-UI-elements.md

-Some UI elements can be moved on screen:
+Some UI elements can be moved on screen and/or made transparent:

 ![moving UI elements](https://user-images.githubusercontent.com/24273478/35508739-ca7bbc2c-04f1-11e8-811a-37b283ab2c6b.gif)